BASED IN SLIGO, IRELAND

 Meanwhile, Brendan and Joe's new band, Stage Two had been doing quite well until a fateful night in late 1974 when Brendan was a guest at a charity function in Cork.
 He grabbed a "live" microphone while holding a guitar and was thrown ten feet across the stage.
 He suffered a severe electric shock and was lucky to survive.
 After the incident, Brendan was taken to the local hospital, examined and released.
 He even went back to play with the band for about a month or so.
 However, one night in Monaghan after a gig, he was having problems walking, so the band took him back to the hospital the next morning.
 Doctors discovered blood clots that had been missed the night of the accident.
 The clots were cutting off the blood supply to his legs, and Brendan was unable to play again for years.

-Although Stage Two continued to play featuring Joe Mac, Alan Carr and eventually Art Supple, they were finished by the early 1980's.
-It was at that time, that the idea came about to reform the Original Dixies.
+A couple of years later, in 1982, the idea came about to reform the original Dixies.
 The reunion gig was meant to be a one-off date on St. Stephen's Night in 1982.
 However, interest in the band was tremendous after the gig in the Arcadia Ballroom and the band decided to reform and hit the ballroom circuit again.

 On November 22nd, 1986, the Dixies celebrated their Silver Jubilee with a major show at Cork Opera House.
 On a sad note, Peter Prendergast (their former colourful manager) passed away before the event.
 Peter had played a major role in the rise in popularity of The Dixies with his publicity stunts earning him much deserved praise.
 Peter had also played a part in the comeback of the band in 1982, but as he was unwell and soon had to bow out.
+In 1987, the band appointed John McCabe as their new manager.

 In the late eighties, the untimely deaths of Theo Cahill and Chris O'Mahony brought more changes and new members to the aging outfit.
 Finally, in 1990 the last major change took place when Joe Mac and Teddy Moynihan left and Brendan O'Brien came back for another try with drummer Joe Sullivan, who had been a member of The Michael O' Callaghan Band.
-In fact, Joe had recorded A Picture Of Your Mother with the Callaghan Band ironically on the Dixies owned Honey Label (COMB.7) released back in 1969.
+In fact, Joe had recorded A Picture Of Your Mother with the Callaghan Band ironically on the Dixies' own Honey Label (COMB.7) released back in 1969.

 Addendum: Brendan O'Brien, vocalist with the Dixies from 1964 through their final years sadly passed away on 3rd April, 2008 at the age of 67.
+Sandie Jones sadly passed away on September 19, 2019, aged 68.

 Photo Gallery